Adam Levin

 About

-Praised for his “visceral and imaginative performances” by the Washington Post, award-winning classical guitarist and recording artist Adam Levin has garnered critical acclaim and reached the top of the Billboard charts with his exceptional talent.
-Levin’s performances have graced renowned venues across the globe, spanning four continents.
-In the United States, he has performed extensively at prestigious locations including Chicago’s Pick Staiger, Nichols, and Mayne Stage concert halls, as well as the Art Institute of Chicago; Boston’s Isabella Stewart Gardner Museum, the Museum of Fine Arts, and Jordan Hall; Spivey Hall in Atlanta; and Le Poisson Rouge in New York City.
-Internationally, Levin has captivated audiences in Spain, Italy, Germany, Switzerland, Israel, China, Brazil, and Colombia.
-His live performances have been featured on NPR’s Performance Today, Classical Guitar Alive, and top radio stations like WFMT Chicago, WCRB Boston, and RIPR Rhode Island.
+Praised for his “visceral and imaginative performances” by the Washington Post, prize-winning and Billboard top-charting classical guitarist and recording artist Adam Levin has performed on four continents across the globe.
+Levin has performed extensively across the United States at renowned venues such as Chicago’s Nichols and Mayne Stage concert halls, as well as at the prestigious Art Institute of Chicago; Boston’s Isabella Stewart Gardner Museum, the Museum of Fine Arts, and Jordan Hall; Spivey Hall in Atlanta; repeat appearances at Le Poisson Rouge in New York City; and the Kennedy Center in Washington, DC.
+In Europe, Levin has performed in some of the finest venues across Spain, Italy, Germany, Switzerland, Israel, China, Brazil, and Colombia.
+Adam Levin’s live performances have been featured nationally numerous times on NPR’s Performance Today, the nationally syndicated Classical Guitar Alive, and studio performances on top radio stations including WFMT Chicago, WCRB Boston, and RIPR Rhode Island.

-Throughout the 2019-21 season, Levin toured extensively across the US, making notable appearances at the Guitar Foundation of America, Austin Classical Guitar, Philadelphia Classical Guitar Society, Old First Church in San Francisco, Boston Classical Guitar Society, Berklee College of Music, The National Gallery in Washington D.C., Miami New Music Festival, and Austin Chamber Music.
-In the 2021-22 concert season, Levin will embark on a tour featuring Israeli, Italian, and Argentinean programs with mandolinist Jacob Reuven (as Duo Mantar), premiere works by Clarice Assad and João Luiz with violinist William Knuth (as Duo Sonidos), perform as a soloist with the Vancouver Symphony Orchestra, and make solo appearances in Boston, Portland, Los Angeles, and Hawaii.
-His guitar trio, The Great Necks, will present an all-Spanish program in Virginia and Naples, FL, and later in Albuquerque, NM.
+Levin has toured across the US, including appearances at Guitar Foundation of America, Austin Classical Guitar, Philadelphia Classical Guitar Society, Old First Church in San Francisco, Boston Classical Guitar Society, Berklee College of Music, The National Gallery in Washington D.C, and Miami New Music Festival, and Austin Chamber Music.
+During the 2023-24 concert season, Adam toured with mandolinist Jacob Reuven (as Duo Mantar), violinist William Knuth (as Duo Sonidos), as well as a soloist.
+His guitar trio, The Great Necks, collaborated with mandolinists Jacob Reuven and Mari Carmen Simon.

-Adam Levin’s accolades include recognition from the Society of American Musicians, the Lake Forest Concerto Competition, Minnesota’s Schubert Competition, Boston GuitarFest, Concurso Internacional de les Corts para Jóvenes Intérpretes in Barcelona, Concurso Internazionale Di Gargnano, and Certamen Internacional Luys Milan de Guitarra in Valencia.
-For his dedication to promoting and performing Spanish music, he was nominated for the 2011 Trujamán Prize, an honor reserved for three guitarists worldwide annually.
-In 2020, Levin was named the Ambassador of Music by the Community of Valencia, Spain, representing the region’s rich cultural heritage.
+The recipient of numerous top prizes, Adam Levin has been recognized by the Society of American Musicians, the Lake Forest Concerto Competition, Minnesota’s Schubert Competition, Boston GuitarFest, Concurso Internacional de les Corts para Jóvenes Intérpretes in Barcelona, Concurso Internazionale Di Gargnano, and Certamen Internacional Luys Milan de Guitarra in Valencia.
+For his promotion, interpretation, and performance of Spanish music, he was nominated for the 2011 Trujamán Prize, in which only three guitarists worldwide are selected annually.
+In 2020, the Community of Valencia, Spain nominated Levin as the Ambassador of Music, to represent the culture and music of that region.
+In 2024, Levin was selected among 160 panelists to give a TedxURI talk on the classical guitar and sustainable community-based music education models.

-A Chicago native, Adam Levin holds bachelor’s degrees from Northwestern University in Music Performance, Psychology, and Pre-Med.
-He completed his master’s degree in Guitar Performance at the New England Conservatory in Boston.
-Levin’s esteemed teachers include Eliot Fisk, Oscar Ghiglia, Gabriel Estarellas, Anne Waller, Mark Maxwell, and Paul Henry.
-He serves as a director of the Young Guitarists’ Workshop at Boston Guitarfest, and as a professor of guitar at the University of Rhode Island and the University of Massachusetts, Boston.
-Levin is the artistic director of the annual University of Rhode Island Guitar Festival and the Rhode Island Guitar Guild.
-Adam Levin is an Augustine Artist, performing on guitars crafted by luthiers Stephan Connor and Dominique Field.
+A native of Chicago’s North Shore, Adam holds bachelor’s degrees from Northwestern University in Music Performance, Psychology, and Pre-Med.
+Levin completed his master’s degree in guitar performance at New England Conservatory in Boston.
+His esteemed teachers have included Eliot Fisk, Oscar Ghiglia, Gabriel Estarellas, Anne Waller, Mark Maxwell, and Paul Henry.
+Levin is a professor of guitar at the University of Rhode Island.
+Levin also serves as artistic director of the annual University of Rhode Island Guitar Festival (www.uriguitarfestival.org) and the Rhode Island Guitar Guild (www.riguitarguild.org).
+Adam Levin is an Augustine Artist and performs on guitars by luthiers Aaron Green, Stephan Connor, Dominique Field, and Greg Miller.

 CONTACT PERSONS